WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

-Graph Theoretical Toolboxes are another comparable approach to NLA, offering an analysis methodology to quantify network characteristics such as integration, segregation, resilience, and relative contribution of individual network nodes to overall information flow within the network.
+Graph Theoretical Toolboxes are another comparable approach to NLA, offering an analysis methodology to quantify network characteristics such as integration, segregation, resilience, and relative contribution of individual network nodes to overall information flow within the network :cite:p:`RubinovM`.
 Various other toolboxes have been created to address network thresholding, graph metric calculation, and graph visualization� such as GRETNA, GEPHI, and BrainNet Viewer.
-Additional methodologies aim to determine network topology differences by leveraging generalized estimating equations and generalized linear and nonlinear mixed models.
+Additional methodologies aim to determine network topology differences by leveraging generalized estimating equations and generalized linear and nonlinear mixed models :cite:p:`BahramiM,GinestetC,SimpsonS`.
 Each of these tools has helped to advance the application of graph theory approaches to connectome analysis.
 The NLA toolbox estimates statistical associations edgewise, rather than on network topology features, thereby providing a crucial and complementary approach to the existing collection of brain network analysis tools